Notes from 6 Dead & Company shows this summer.

-I never caught on to the Dead until Dead & Company.
-I saw the Grateful Dead twice when I was younger, when Jerry was still alive.
+I saw the Grateful Dead when I was younger, when Jerry was still alive.
 The music was great, but I didn’t like the shows.

 The Dead’s fans, Deadheads, mostly they rubbed me the wrong way.
 They had long hair, but they weren’t hippies.
 They didn’t know music, most of them were just there for the party.
 I lived with some Deadheads – they were snobby, East Coast prep school kids.
 But they had good drugs, so I put up with them.
 One guy I lived with was mean to my dog, that really pissed me off.
 I’m still pissed about it, need to let it go.

-Because their was fans were such a turn-off, I paid just about no attention to the Grateful Dead.
+Because their was fans were such a turn-off, I turned away.
 When Jerry died in ’95 I did, however, go out to Fiddler’s Green to pay my respects.
 Jerry Garcia was a great, great, lead guitarist.
 He’s easily in the list of the 10 best lead guitar players of all time.